onetwothreebutter/ericdjohnson-gatsby/README.md

  Jest and GhostInspector (more details forthcoming...)

  ## TODO
+ - Upgrade to Gatsby 2
+ - Convert CSS to Styled Components
  - Responsive images
  - Remove duplicate generated CSS
  - Convert pixels to REMs